-NOTE: The priority deadline for this program is January 30, 2019.
-Applications completed by this date will be reviewed for early admission.
-The Final deadline for this program is March 1, 2019.
+NOTE: The Final deadline for this program has been extended until March 17, 2019.
 Applications completed by this later date will be reviewed for any remaining spots on the program and may be placed on a waiting list.

 ORIENTATION: All admitted students are required to attend a mandatory pre-departure orientation on Saturday, April 6, 2019, from 9:00 AM - 3:00 PM on North Campus.